safoh-sassa/react-image-marker/README.md

-# React app to mark an image and set a title on it.
+# React app to create multiple marks on an image and set a title on it.

 Installation: